spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/vmware-system-requirements.md

 :::info

-The permissions listed in this page are also needed for deploying a Private Cloud Gateway (PCG), and workload cluster in vSphere through Palette.
+The permissions listed in this page are also needed for deploying a Private Cloud Gateway (PCG) and workload cluster in vSphere through Palette.
 :::